 I've been biting my tongue, but I can't take it any longer.
-Articles and posts like this one from The New York Times - which group Easy (and Slammed, by Colleen Hoover) with any book ever labeled "New Adult" bother me.
+Articles and posts like this one from The New York Times - which group Easy (and Slammed, by Colleen Hoover) with any book ever labeled "New Adult" - bother me.
 Yes, I realize it's human nature to mass-define seemingly similar things… but often, those definitions just don't fit.

-Maybe there does need to be a New Adult section (though ugh, I do hate that name), or at least a labeling system within Young Adult.
+Maybe there does need to be a New Adult section (though ugh, I do hate that title), or at least a labeling system within Young Adult.
 Since I'd be dreaming to assume the US might mimic Canada or the UK and understand that our 16-year-olds are the real beginner adults, "Mature Young Adult" or "New Adult" in the US could begin at age 17.
 (Like R-rated movies and M-rated games.
 Which.
 I've.
 Said.
 Before.)

-But please.
-Stop tossing every novel containing main characters aged 18-23 into the supposed New Adult Sex Pool.
+But please, stop tossing every novel containing main characters aged 18-23 into the supposed New Adult Sex Pool.
 Some of us don't intend to swim there.